Jing-Lee-tj/Phase-field-examples/README.md

-This warehouse holds some examples of phase field models.
+This repository holds some examples of phase field models.